mpeng/springboot-hapi-fhir-mysql-mongo/README.md

 ## Getting Started

-Super Easy to Start, just download ( gh, git or zip ), build and run
+To get started, just download ( gh, git or zip ), build, run and access from your favorite browser

 ### Prerequisites